spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 1. When you scroll down, there are quick links for your nearest urgent care and telehealth.

 Potential joiners who do not have a myCigna account yet can search for providers on the [Cigna Website](https://hcpdirectory.cigna.com/web/public/consumer/directory/plan-selection).
 When selecting a plan everyone at GitLab (PPO, EPO, and HDHP members) will use the OPEN ACCESS PLUS selection, except for Utah members, who will use the PPO option.

+Team Members and potential joiners can also reach out to the [Cigna One Guide service](https://drive.google.com/file/d/1eIvtYtYPSt3Q0h-Byd16CFFfT0bxv8yF/view?usp=sharing) to check if their doctors are in-network and walk through the GitLab plans with a Cigna rep.

 IMPORTANT NOTE: